 |Onzonilla del Campo, León, Spain |

 We use the latest technology and software designed by our expert in-house teams.
 A recent example is the the start-up of highly-advanced multi-shuttle areas at the Bershka platform in Tordera (Barcelona) and at the Arteixo distribution centre (La Coruña).
 These systems make dispatch time management more efficient and precise and double the speed with which boxes are moved, stored and collected.

 Our new logistics centres are built and managed to the highest international sustainability standards.
 We have been systematically upgrading all our existing logistics platforms, introducing eco-efficient lighting, improving insulation, installing sophisticated climate-control equipment, supplying bicycles and electric vehicles for internal transport, and using renewable energy sources.
-In fact, we generated more than 47 million kWh of our own renewable energy at our logistics centres in 2015 alone.

 We work with our suppliers to standardise packaging, using more sustainable materials, and reusing cardboard boxes, hangers and alarms in our shipments, recycling them when they can no longer be used.
 Each cardboard box that we use to send our garments to our stores can be used up to five times.
 By increasing our packing density per shipment we were also able to cut 2 million kilometres of road transport, the equivalent to 50 turns around the world.